Tom Hollingworth Rowson

 …Some members of the year have started their practical teaching at the Practising School.
 This is a pleasant time to which the remainder have to look forward.
 It entails a greater amount of work than ordinary life at College, especially in the preparation of lessons in the evening.
 Several have already experienced the great strain that is made on the vocal organs, particularly those who rely on a loud voice to preserve discipline in the class.
 As this part of our work here is of the highest importance, we are pleased to see the energy and interest displayed in it.

-When Tom had completed his training he was employed by St Mary’s School, Newington Butts, an area of south-east London near Elephant and Castle.
+In the end of first year exams Tom had an average mark of 67.4%.
+At the end of his college course Tom was awarded Grade A in Reading and Recitation, Science and Music and Grade B for Teaching and Drawing.
+He was 14th in the order of merit with an average mark of 69.8%.
+His first job on leaving College was at St Mary’s School, Newington Butts, an area of south-east London near Elephant and Castle.
 The school had been established as a Charity School for boys in 1710-11, for 20 boys to be taught reading, writing and arithmetic and to be provided with clothing.
 A school for girls was added some years later and in 1816 they were merged with the Sunday schools of the parish.

 War in Europe